oracle/pgql-lang/pages/pgql-1.2-spec.md

 ## GROUP BY

-`GROUP BY` allows for grouping of solutions and is typically used in combination with aggregation to aggregate over groups of solutions instead of over the total set of solutions.
+`GROUP BY` allows for grouping of solutions and is typically used in combination with aggregates like `MIN` and `MAX` to compute aggregations over groups of solutions.

 The following explains the syntactic structure of the `GROUP BY` clause: